JamesSmith1202/sys_project1/README.md

     Could not get redirection working.
 Only works with some commands (works with ls > file.txt but not ls -l > file.txt)

 #### Bugs:
+	Isolating text with quotation marks does not work (ex.
+"This sentence would not be isolated") Limitation of 256 chars on input and current working directory display Tokens must be separated by spaces
+	Redirection to standard out doesn't work with certain commands on windows(works with ls > file.txt but not ls -l > file.txt), but appears to work on linux and macOS.

 #### Files & Function Headers:

 **functions.c**